 Okay, hear me out.
 I was staring at a bucket of apples from our tree (it’s fall right now, FYI) and started thinking about apple cobbler.
-So I started googling for some inspiration and came across a cinnamon bun pineapple upside-down cake recipe.
+So I started googling for inspiration and came across a cinnamon bun pineapple upside-down cake recipe.
 I was immediately intrigued.
-Now, pineapple upside-down cake doesn’t scream fall to me, but cinnamon buns do.
-Then it hit me – CINNAMON BUN APPLE COBBLER! thus, the idea was born.
+Pineapple upside-down cake doesn’t scream fall to me, but cinnamon buns do.
+Then it hit me – CINNAMON BUN APPLE COBBLER!
+And the idea was born.

 Here is what you need to know about this dish:

 - You can use homemade or store-bought cinnamon rolls, such as Pillsbury Grands Cinnamon Rolls.
 It depends on how much time you want to invest.
 Either way, you need 10-12 rolls, depending on the size of your pan.
 I usually choose the less convenient option and use Pillsbury Grands! with Cinnabon cream cheese icing.
 If you have leftover rolls, you can freeze them for a later date.